OS Terrain 50 Elevation Data in Rust & PHP

 Demo 1

 Here is a simple demo; try zooming in and mousing over spot heights (or tap-and-dragging them) to reveal the OS Terrain 50 elevation data for that location (a mouse is better here).
-Note how closely the retrieved elevation data matches the spot heights on the map.
+What's happening here is that the map coordinates under the mouse are fed to my code to look up the elevation for that location, which is then displayed in the box.
+Note how closely the retrieved elevation data matches the spot heights shown on the map.

 Easting Northing Elevation